 Once the watch case and bracelet are dry, it’s time to reattach the bracelet to the case.
 Start by carefully sliding the spring bar back into the lugs on both sides of the case.
 Ensure that it goes all the way through the lugs and that it is securely in place.
 This step is crucial because a loose or improperly attached bracelet can lead to the watch accidentally falling off your wrist.

-See also How to clean and maintain a digital watch?
+See also How to remove scratches from a Cartier watch?

 For example, take the spring bar and line it up with the holes on one side of the case lugs.
 Apply gentle pressure and push the bar, being careful not to scratch the watch or your fingers.
 Once the bar is in place, repeat the process for the other side of the bracelet.
 It may require a bit of firmness to slide the spring bar back into the lugs, but be cautious not to exert too much force as it could damage the watch.
 In case you are having trouble positioning the spring bar correctly, you can use a screwdriver or a spring bar tool.
 These tools can help in aligning the bar accurately, ensuring a secure attachment of the bracelet to the watch case.